autopi-io/documentation/docs/developer_guides/remote_can_access.md

 ## Supported Vehicles and Protocols

-While many CAN solutions focus only on passenger vehicles using OBD-II, AutoPi supports a much wider range of platforms.
+While some CAN solutions focus only on passenger vehicles using OBD-II, AutoPi supports a much wider range of platforms.
 Thanks to AutoPi hardware and adapter options, a CAN bridge over the Internet can be used with:
 * Passenger vehicles using **OBD-II**.
 * Commercial and **heavy-duty vehicles**.
 * **J1939 based trucks and machinery**.